albar965/littlenavconnect-manual/src/en/START.rst

 Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Little Navconnect* is bundled with the *Little Navmap* downloads.
-There is no separate package available.
+Do not try to download it separately.

 See the installation instructions in the
 `Little Navmap User Manual - Installation <https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/INSTALLATION.html>`__.